KameshLeVI/Advanced-C-Lab-Manual/module 10.md

-# EXP NO:10C PROGRAM TO TRAVERSE A DOUBLY LINKED LIST
+# EXP NO: 4C PROGRAM TO TRAVERSE A DOUBLY LINKED LIST
 # Aim:
 To write a C program to traverse a doubly linked list.